usclug/git-workshop/docs/git-setup.md

 #Git Installation Instructions
 This guide will assist you in installing git on your operating system of choice.
 You are advised to install git on all your machines.
-You will find below instructions for installing git on Linux, MacOS and Windows.
+You will find below instructions for installing git on Linux, MacOS, Windows and aludra.

 ###Linux
 Almost all major Linux distributions have git as a package that you can install using their standard package manager software.